Best places to drink & buy tea in Darjeeling

 Happy Valley Factory Outlet

-Located a short distance away from Chowk Bazaar area off Lebong Cart Road, Happy Valley Tea Estate is a one of the top tourist attractions in Darjeeling.
 Other than visiting the factory and witnessing all the stages of tea processing, you should also visit the factory outlet.
 Happy Valley tea is considered one of the premium teas in the world.
 Most of Happy Valley Tea are exported.
-However, at the factory outley you can get freshly plucked tea that are packaged in pouches.
+However, at the factory outlet, you can get freshly plucked tea that are packaged in pouches.

 The first flush (plucked during the spring) is known as SFTGFOP (Super Fine Tippy Golden Flowery Orange Pekoe).
 The best 2nd flush (Summer) black tea of Happy Valley is known as Supremo

 There is a small tea stall in front of the factory known as Happy Golden Cafe.
-The tea stall is run by Kusum Rai, whose entire family works in tea gardens and most in the adjacent Happy Valley Tea Estate.
-She will make the tea right in front of you as she tells you stories about her family and their lives in Darjeeling tea gardens.
-You can have all varieties of tea here that are plucked in the Happy Valley Tea Estate, which are otherwise wholly exported.
-As Kusum says, she will make "World's best tea" in just five seconds in front of you.
+The tea stall is run by Kusum Rai, whose entire family works in tea gardens and most of them work in the adjacent Happy Valley Tea Estate.

+As Kusum says, she will make "World's best tea" in just five seconds right in front of you.
 Go through Happy Golden Cafe and find out the secret of how you can drink finest of Darjeeling teas here at such cheap rates.

 Makaibari Factory Outlet in Kurseong

-Earlier this retail outlet of Makabari tea estate used to be located outside the main entry gate and on the road.
-However, recently the outside retail stall has been dismantled and shifted inside the factory premises.
 Walk into the outlet and you will see varieties of Makabari Tea kept in pouches and boxes that are showcased.
 Although all types of Makaibari tea are harvested in the tea gardens here and processed in this factory, they are all packaged in the headquarters in Kolkata for sale, some of which are brought back to this outlet.

 Inside Makaibari Retail Outlet